vitaly-t/pg-promise/README.md

 * ```oneOrNone``` - expects 1 or 0 rows to be returned;
 * ```manyOrNone``` - any number of rows can be returned, including 0.

+To better understand the effect of such different calls, see section <b>Understanding the query result</b> below.

 Each of the query calls returns a [Promise] object, as shown below, to be used in the standard way.
 And when the expected and actual results do not match, the call will be rejected.
 ```javascript